Propane Cylinder Recycling Facts

 Top 10 Things to Know About Propane Cylinder Refilling & Recycling

-- Single-use propane tanks may not be refilled and carried over a public roadway.
+- Single-use propane cylinders may not be refilled and carried over a public roadway.
 Doing so is a violation of 49 U.S.C.
 5124 and punishable by up to $500,000 fine and five years imprisonment.
 Devices that are sold for the purpose of refilling single use-propane tanks do not exempt ANYONE from the above regulation.

 - The Little Kamper is specifically designed and approved by the DOT as a refillable 1 lb. cylinder, just like the 20 lb.
 BBQ tanks.
 They are built to be reused and can last for years.